Logan Jonesupdated jul 2026

 How it’s built

-.NET 10 API on Fly.io with auto-suspend.
+.NET 10 API on Fly.io.
 Next.js frontend on Vercel.
 Postgres on Neon.
 The pipeline is Python, driven from an ops dashboard with full job history.

 The hard parts